Virgo Full Moon Total Lunar Eclipse 3/3/26

 And this process is far from over.

-But today, though, I want to shift the focus a bit.
+All that said, today I want to shift the focus a bit.

 And we are seeing that too.